-The Center for Integrated Circuits and Systems (CICS) at MIT, established in early 1998, is an industrial consortium created to promote new research initiatives in circuits and systems design, as well as to promote a tighter technical relationship between MIT's research and relevant industry.
-Eight faculty members participate in the CICS: Director Hae-Seung Lee, Duane S. Boning, Anantha Chandrakasan, Ruonan Han, David Perreault, Max Shulaker, Charles Sodini, and Vivienne Sze.
+The Center for Integrated Circuits and Systems (CICS) at MIT, established in 1998, is an industrial consortium created to promote new research initiatives in circuits and systems design, as well as to promote a tighter technical relationship between MIT's research and relevant industry.
+Eight faculty members participate in the CICS: Director Ruonan Han, Hae-Seung (Harry) Lee, Anantha Chandrakasan, Song Han, David Perreault, Negar Reiskarimian, Charles Sodini, and Vivienne Sze.